๐Ÿ“‹ Your Loan Details

 Weighted Avg Rate0.00%

 Advanced mode uses official repayment-plan formulas plus per-loan balances and rates for the plans modeled here: Standard, Graduated, Extended, ICR, IBR, and PAYE.
+Direct Consolidation loans now use the current official Standard / Graduated term brackets.
 Results are educational estimates, not individualized advice, and some real-world servicing details can still vary.
 Some paths on the Repayment Plans page, including Extended Graduated, Income-Sensitive, Alternative Repayment, and SAVE, are not all modeled here because they are either inactive, legacy, or not transparent enough to support responsibly with one universal formula.
 Current rules source links: Standard, Graduated, Extended, Income-Driven, 34 CFR 685.208, 34 CFR 685.209, and the 2026 HHS poverty guidelines.

 Household Inputs